berkeleyGamedev/DecalWebsite/index.md

 # Game Design and Development Decal Spring 2026

 {: .announcements }
-> Welcome to Week 3!
+> Welcome to Week 4!
 > <br> <br>
 > The Project 2 groups are [at this link!](https://docs.google.com/spreadsheets/d/1fTt64FqCINRuanr_jGcVXzULd0nr3ygO3g_4pONZkX4/edit?gid=0) Your team should’ve gotten started by now; if you haven’t already, please do!
 Reminder that it's due **by the end of Thursday!**
 > <br> <br>
 > Tuesday’s lab (Lab 11 & 12) is the last required lab for the semester!
-The rest of the assignments in the semester will consist of projects and optional labs (including Project 3!).
-Congratulations to everyone's hard work so far ♡
+The rest of the assignments in the semester will consist of optional labs, and the great Project 3.
+Congratulations!
 >
 > |**Date**|**Due**|**Assigned**|
 > |Tuesday (2/24)| **ALL**: Lab 8: Animator and Blend Trees | **Programmer**: Lab 11: Coroutines <br> **Artist**: Lab 12: Environment Design |